POLIGNANO: A MAGICAL PLACE IN JULY

 in Polignano a Mare

-You can savour the atmosphere of Polignano a Mare by walking along the cliffs and descending to the shoreline from which the view of the white city is spectacular.
-A forty-minute walk in the direction of Nola, between the delightful bays of Ponte dei Lapilli and Porto Cavallo, both ideal for bathing, takes you to the village of San Vito, unmistakable for the presence of the remains of the abbey of the same name dating back to the 9th century, to the time of the Basilian monks who took refuge in these lands to escape the iconoclastic struggles of the Byzantine Empire.
+Polignano a Mare's atmosphere can be savored by strolling along the cliffs and descending to the coastline, where the view of the white city is spectacular.
+A forty-minute walk towards Nola, passing the delightful bays of Ponte dei Lapilli and Porto Cavallo, both ideal for a refreshing swim, takes you to the village of San Vito, unmistakable for the remains of the eponymous abbey, dating back to the 9th century, the time of the Basilian monks who took refuge in these lands fleeing the iconoclastic struggles of the Byzantine Empire.

-Not to be missed is the splendid Cala San Giovanni, a unique beach that has won several national awards and is constantly Blue Flagged
+Don't miss the splendid Cala San Giovanni, a unique beach that has won several national awards and is constantly awarded the Blue Flag.

 Cala San Giovanni is a place like few others.
-A beach of fine golden sand set in a natural cove, surrounded by a lush pine forest and unique caves carved by time.
-Let yourself be pampered by the sea breeze while lying comfortably on your sunbed, immerse yourself in the deepest relaxation of our crystal-clear sea.
+A beach of fine golden sand nestled in a natural cove, surrounded by a lush pine forest and unique caves carved out by time.
+Let the sea breeze caress you as you lie comfortably on your sun lounger, and immerse yourself in the deep relaxation of our crystal-clear sea.

-A little further on is the quadrangular tower of San Vito in front of a stretch of sea that looks like a natural swimming pool.
-By day and by night, you will never be alone in this idyllic place, which is also full of clubs and restaurants: Polignano's movida comes here.
+A little further on is the square tower of San Vito overlooking a stretch of sea that resembles a natural pool.
+Day or night, in this idyllic spot, also brimming with bars and restaurants, you'll never be alone: Polignano's nightlife extends all the way here.

 Caves and cliff diving

-There are about twenty caves that the sea has created with the force of its waves on the cliff on which Polignano rises: the largest is the Palazzese cave, so called because it is located under a noble palace from which it could be accessed.
-Today, the palace has been transformed into a five-star hotel that has created restaurant rooms in the natural recesses of the cliff and the cave remains accessible by sea.
+There are about twenty caves that the sea has created with the force of its waves on the cliff on which Polignano stands: the largest is the Palazzese Cave, so named because it is located beneath a noble palace from which it could be accessed.
+Today, the palace has been transformed into a 5-star hotel, which has created the restaurant rooms in the natural ravines of the cliff, and the cave remains accessible by sea.

-On one of the many terraces overlooking the cliffs, in Polignano's many restaurants, you can enjoy dishes of seafood crudités, a mixture of cuttlefish, prawns, scampi and many other fish depending on the season and the catch.
-For those who prefer their fish well cooked, then the dish to try is rice, potatoes and mussels.
+On one of the many terraces overlooking the cliffs, in Polignano's numerous restaurants, you can enjoy raw seafood dishes year-round, a mix of cuttlefish, shrimp, scampi, and many other fish depending on the season and catch.
+For those who prefer their fish well-cooked, the dish to try is rice, potatoes, and mussels.

-Another local speciality is the sweet Polignano carrot, grown right in the area of San Vito Abbey and recognised as a Slow Food presidium.
+Another local specialty is the very sweet Polignano carrot, grown in the area of the Abbey of San Vito, recognized as a Slow Food Presidium.

-One coffee, but special: with lemon peel and cream
+A coffee, but a special one: with lemon zest and cream

-There are about twenty caves that the sea has created with the force of its waves on the cliff on which Polignano rises: the largest is the Palazzese cave, so called because it is located under a noble palace from which it could be accessed.
-Today, the palace has been transformed into a five-star hotel that has created restaurant rooms in the natural recesses of the cliff and the cave remains accessible by sea.
+There are about twenty caves that the sea has created with the force of its waves on the cliff on which Polignano stands: the largest is the Palazzese Cave, so named because it is located beneath a noble palace from which it could be accessed.
+Today, the palace has been transformed into a 5-star hotel, which has created the restaurant rooms in the natural ravines of the cliff, and the cave remains accessible by sea.

-Come and visit our clothing outlet in Polignano a Mare
+Come visit our clothing outlet in Polignano a Mare.

 We are waiting for you